MariaGelvison/Auto-Market-Sales-for-Advanced-Analytics/README.md

 2. Car prices adjustment
-   - Erronous data prices were observed, seems like three zeros "000" were missing for some 'high-end' cars.
+   - Erronous data prices were observed, seems like three zeros "000" were missing for some 'high-end' car prices (might be a typo error).
 And thus, changing them into a more realistic amount by multiplying them into "1000" could create a more realistic analysis.
+Google seach helped to validate the data.